Ovidiu Raețchi

-Ovidiu Alexandru Raețchi (born 15 September 1979) is a Romanian politician.
+Ovidiu Alexandru Raețchi (born 15 September 1979) has been accredited as Ambassador Extraordinary and Plenipotentiary of Romania in Japan.

+He is a Romanian politician.
 In December 2016, he was elected member of the Chamber of Deputies in Bucharest constituency.
 He is a member of the National Liberal Party (PNL).

 Offices held

-Also, Ovidiu Raețchi was elected Vice President of the Committee for Defence, Public Order and National Security of the Chamber of Deputies.
+Also, Ovidiu Raețchi was elected vice president of the Committee for Defence, Public Order and National Security of the Chamber of Deputies.
 In July 2017, the Executive Political Bureau of the National Liberal Party (PNL) appointed him as chairman of the party's National Defence and Security Committee, a structure that coordinates PNL's national defence and security policies and develops the governing program on this field of the main opposition party from Romania.

 In 2012, Ovidiu Raeţchi was elected a member of the Chamber of Deputies in Diaspora Constituency representing the Middle East and Africa.
-In the 2012 elections he obtained 52%, mainly votes from the Romanian soldiers in Afghanistan], the Romanians from Israel and some Arab countries (Palestine, Jordan, Tunisia, Morocco).
+In the 2012 elections he obtained 52%, mainly votes from the Romanian soldiers in Afghanistan, the Romanians from Israel and some Arab countries (Palestine, Jordan, Tunisia, Morocco).

 In the 2012–2016 legislature he was a member of the following standing committees: